jaistarx/acl-components/README.md

 ## Features

-- Run this command to start testing the components after importing them inside `src/cTest/cTest.tsx`
+- Run this command to start testing the components after importing them inside `src/c-test/c-test.tsx`

   ```bash
   npm run ctest
   ```

-- Run this command to create a production bundle of the components(excluding `cTest directory`)
+- Run this command to create a `production bundle(dist)` of the components(_excluding `c-test directory`_)

   ```bash
   npm run build
   ```

-- Run this command to lint and format all files inside `src directory`(excluding `cTest directory`)
+- Run this command to lint and format all files inside `src directory`

   ```bash
   npm run format